-While the primary goal of the environmental mitigation trust is to reduce $NO_X$ emissions, beneficiaries may choose to consider how environmental mitigation trust funds could help achieve additional goals and policies related to economic development, health, fuel security, greenhouse gas emissions, energy, renewable portfolio standards, and benefits to vulnerable populations.
-The following section provides an overview of $NO_X$ emissions and impacts, as well as a summary of other policy goals that may be addressed through the environmental mitigation trust.
+While the primary goal of the environmental mitigation trust is to reduce NO_X emissions, beneficiaries may choose to consider how environmental mitigation trust funds could help achieve additional goals and policies related to economic development, health, fuel security, greenhouse gas emissions, energy, renewable portfolio standards, and benefits to vulnerable populations.
+The following section provides an overview of NO_X emissions and impacts, as well as a summary of other policy goals that may be addressed through the environmental mitigation trust.

-NOx Emissions
+NO_x Emissions

-$NO_X$ represents a family of seven compounds, one of which $(NO_2)$ is regulated by the EPA as a proxy for all of the $NO_X$ compounds.
-Nitric oxide (NO) and nitrogen dioxide $(NO_2)$ are the most significant forms of NOx released by combustion processes, including diesel engines. $NO_X$ reacts with carbon monoxide (CO) and Volatile Organic Compounds (VOCs) in sunlight to form tropospheric or ground-level ozone, the major component of smog, which is a significant air pollution problem in the United States.

-Ozone is linked to health effects including asthma, respiratory system irritation, allergen sensitivity, respiratory infections and premature death.
-Particulate matter emissions, especially fine particulates that can more deeply penetrate lungs, from diesel emissions and other sources is also linked to serious health risks and has a causal relationship with cardiovascular effects, respiratory effects, and mortality.
+NO_X represents a family of seven compounds, one of which (NO_2) is regulated by the EPA as a proxy for all of the NO_X compounds.
+Nitric oxide (NO) and nitrogen dioxide (NO_2) are the most significant forms of NOx released by combustion processes, including diesel engines.
+NO_X reacts with carbon monoxide (CO) and Volatile Organic Compounds (VOCs) in sunlight to form tropospheric or ground-level ozone, the major component of smog, which is a significant air pollution problem in the United States.8 that can more deeply penetrate lungs, from diesel emissions and other sources is also linked to serious health risks and has a causal relationship with cardiovascular effects, respiratory effects, and mortality.
 Peer-reviewed research estimates that over the sales period of the 2.0 liter vehicles installed with defeat devices, 59 deaths will be caused in the United States by the excess emissions from the vehicles.
 10